sch0lars/koopa-mode/README.md

 ## Known Issues

-- On Windows, autocompletion sometimes adds whitespace at the end of the cmdlet
+- ~~On Windows, autocompletion sometimes adds whitespace at the end of the cmdlet~~
-  - In the meantime, a workaround is to autocomplete using `TAB` and then pressing `C-g`
-  - The additional whitespace can also affect indentation, so if a line is not indenting properly, then you may have extra whitespace at the end

 ## License